dotterweide/dotterweide-org/docs/faq.md

 We aim at a simple FLOSS license that balances the request for anyone editing the project to contribute back, while allowing it to be linked as a library without much constraints on the hosting application.
 Thus LGPL v2.1+ is the most likely.

+## What about the funny name

+I wanted a name that was available as a GitHub organisation and that contains the acronym IDE. dotterweide is a German word denoting the
+[yellow willow](https://en.wikipedia.org/wiki/Willow) tree.
+I also thought to choose a rather short name that is relatively easy to pronounce for non-German speakers; the pronunciation is "dotter-why-de" ([Dotter](https://www.dict.cc/?s=Dotter), [Weide](https://www.dict.cc/?s=Weide)).
+The "logo" was derived from a [public domain CC0 photography](https://www.maxpixel.net/Pollard-Deciduous-Pollarded-Golden-Willow-Willow-3276541).